-The U.S. EPA's MCLG for gross alpha particle is zero and the state of California MCL is 15 pCi/L.
+The U.S. EPA's MCLG for gross alpha particle is zero, and the state of California MCL is 15 pCi/L.

-Gross Alpha particle was detected and ranged from ND (not detected) to 3.1 pCi/L on 2018.
+Gross Alpha particle was detected, and ranged from ND to 3.3 pCi/L in year 2021.
 The detection limit for reporting (DLR) of gross beta particle is 3 pCi/L.